jsoma/ire24-scraping/README.md

 It's *also also* great because unlike traditional scraping you can actually see what's going on with the page, which makes things a little more... accessible? friendly?

+> **Note for Windows:** For some reason only one particular version of one particular thing works on Windows, so you need to run `pip install ipykernel==6.28.0` before running Jupyter.
+The explanation is long and complicated.

 ## The examples

 - [Texas Tow Trucks Licenses](01-Texas%20Tow%20Trucks%20Licenses.ipynb): dropdowns